 Question: I have and love my F5.
-Why should I get an F6?
+Why would I get an F6?

-CREATIVE LIGHTING SYSTEM: The F6 contains circuitry for Nikon’s Creative Lighting System – the F5 does not and can not.
+CREATIVE LIGHTING SYSTEM: The F6 contains circuitry for Nikon’s Creative Lighting System.
+The F5 does not.
 If you want to go off-camera flash you’re going to be working with Pocket Wizards or some other third party solution.
-No big deal.
-That said, even though the F6 has the circuitry for CLS, you still need to purchase separately the SU-800 Commander Head to access the CLS power.
+Although the F6 has the circuitry for CLS, you will need to purchase separately the SU-800 Commander Head to access CLS control.
 I’d call this a draw today because of the additional options for off-camera flash.

 SIZE and WEIGHT: This is the most commonly sited and most obvious difference between the two cameras.
-I have to wonder if it’s the single most important difference – or just the most noticeable.
-The F5 is constructed in one, solid, large, cast aluminum alloy body.
-This is highly desirable by some, and equally undesirable by others.
-To some the larger size communicates a solid, robust, dependable, assured feeling while shooting.
+I have to wonder if it’s the single most important difference – or most noticeable.
+The F5 is constructed of one, solid, large, cast aluminum alloy body.
+This is desirable by some, and equally undesirable by others.
+To some the larger size communicates a solid, dependable feeling while shooting.
 To others, the larger size presents difficulty in handling, and difficulty stowing the camera away for travel due the larger footprint in the bag or weight on the shoulder.
-The reason for the size was the first ever internal MD (Motor Drive) and power pack that combined provide 7 frames per second, 8 if you opted for the optional MN-30 power unit.
+The reason for the size was the first ever internal MD (Motor Drive) and power pack that combined – provides 7 frames per second, 8 if you opt for the optional MN-30 power unit.
 This has the net effect of sometimes making the camera too large to bring with you – making all its power and features irrelevant.
 “The best camera is the one you have with you.”

 As well as the physical size differential, the stock weight of each comes in at: